souzaneh/Google_Stock_Price_Prediction_by_RNN/README.md

    - **Google Colab**
    - **Jupyter Notebook**
    - **VS Code** with Jupyter extension
-2. Install required libraries (if needed) using: pip install -r requirements.txt
+2. Install required libraries (if needed) using this command: pip install -r requirements.txt

 3. Run the notebook cells to download the data, train the models, and visualize the predictions.